tandeshao/tp/docs/DeveloperGuide.md

 **MSS**

-1. User find a person
+1. User find a person.
-2. AddressBook shows the searching result of the person
+2. AddressBook shows the searching result of the person.
-3. User requests to add memo to a specific person
+3. User requests to add memo to a specific person.
-4. AddressBook adds that memo to the person
+4. AddressBook adds that memo to the person.

     Use case ends.